 Trams run in both directions on the dual carriage system every 10 minutes from 10am-6pm daily (except Christmas Day and Good Friday).
 During daylight saving times in summer, hours are extended to 9pm.

-There are plenty of other Melbourne tours available, including cruises on the Yarra River making it even easier to tour the city centre and beyond, such as the Docklands and Southbank.
+There are plenty of other Melbourne tours available, both for the city, Melbourne surrounds, including cruises on the Yarra River, making it even easier to tour the city centre and beyond.
+Notable Melbourne Places to Visit include the Docklands, St. Kilda, Brighton and Southbank.

 Travelling by Air